 “Like any medication used for depression we do watch for development of suicidal thoughts.
 Pretty much any intervention for depression and early treatment including psychotherapy can lead to increased rates of thinking about suicide.
 We don’t know why that is, but we to be aware and we have to be monitoring.”

-The that compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex have been reported with the use of the antipsychotic Abilify.
+The FDA warns that compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex have been reported with the use of the antipsychotic Abilify.
 These urges were reported to have stopped when the medicine was discontinued or the dose was reduced.
 Impulse-control problems are rare, but they may result in harm to the patient and others if not recognized.
-A search of the FDA Adverse Event Reporting System (FAERS) database and the medical literature since the approval of Abilify in November 2002 identified a total of 184 case reports in which there was an association between aripiprazole use and impulse-control problems. warns
+A search of the FDA Adverse Event Reporting System (FAERS) database and the medical literature since the approval of Abilify in November 2002 identified a total of 184 case reports in which there was an association between aripiprazole use and impulse-control problems.

 Older patients taking antipsychotics may have an increased risk of experiencing cardiovascular disease, according to a study from the University of Buenos Aires, in Argentina.
 Researchers examined 1,008 patients, with a mean age of 72.4 years, taking antipsychotics from 2002 to 2007.

 The researchers first divided the patients into cohorts according to the severity of metabolic side effects from the long-term antipsychotic use, grouping them as low, intermediate and high.
 Then they looked at cardiovascular events as related to the metabolic groups.
 The results showed that 19.6% of the intermediate and high groups faced a high risk of experiencing serious cardiovascular events, such as acute myocardial infarction, acute coronary syndrome, ischemic stroke or peripheral artery disease.